-Part of the Hermitage is dedicated to the Outsider Art Museum – featuring works from international artists from the Outsider art movement – referring to people who did not study art.
+On the ground floor of the Amsterdam Wing can be found the Outsider Art Museum – featuring works from international artists from the Outsider art movement – referring to people who did not study art.
 The collection is run in collaboration with the Dolhuys in Haarlem.

-There is the chic Café Restaurant (open 1000-1730) on the first floor of the foyer which is open to the public.
-An alternative place to eat is at the Dignita Hoftuin, a glass teahouse located in the courtyard garden behind the Hermitage.
+An alternative place to eat/drink is at the Dignita Hoftuin, a popular glass teahouse located in the courtyard garden behind the Hermitage.

 The setting of the Hermitage makes it well worth a visit – particularly if the exhibition on show is of interest to you.